1/31/2023

 Analyst, Goldman Sachs

-really helpful.
-Can I just follow up just before we move on to the 3G consumer?
-It sounds like an unwind so on a net basis we should expect a kind of positive working capital move in 2023.
+Can I just follow up just before we move on to the Swedish consumer?
+It sounds like an unwind.
+On a net basis, we should expect a positive working capital move in 2023.

 speaker